Asheville School

-Asheville School is a private, coeducational, university-preparatory boarding school in Asheville, North Carolina founded in 1900.
+Asheville School is a private university-preparatory boarding school in Asheville, North Carolina founded in 1900.
 The campus sits on 300 acre amid the scenic Blue Ridge Mountains and currently enrolls 295 students in grades nine through twelve.
 The campus was named by Architectural Digest magazine in 2018 as the most beautiful private school campus in North Carolina.
-The school was ranked the seventh best boarding school in the U.S. by independent education organization TheBestSchools.org.
+In 2015, the school was ranked the seventh best boarding school in the U.S. by independent education organization TheBestSchools.org.

 History

 Asheville School was founded in 1900 by Charles Andrews Mitchell and Newton Mitchell Anderson.
 Previously, the pair founded the University School in Cleveland, Ohio in 1890.
-Fifty-three male boarding students from grades five through twelve called "forms" were enrolled that first year.
+Fifty-three male boarding students from grades five through twelve called "forms" were enrolled in the school's first year.

 Academics

 Asheville School's academic course of study stresses a core curriculum of the humanities, sciences, mathematics, foreign language, and the arts.

-Asheville School has a humanities program that integrates the study of literature, history, religion, art, music, architecture, film, and dance into a series of four year-long courses: Ancient Studies, World Studies, European Studies, and American Studies.
-English and history teachers may team-teach these courses, sometimes with the assistance of the school's music teacher and other guest lecturers.
-The academic program focuses heavily on writingand culminates in a final research project known as the Senior Demonstration.
-The project requires seniors to produce two papers on a topic of their choosing and complete an oral defense for twenty minutes.
+Asheville School has a humanities program structured in a series of four year-long courses: Ancient Studies, World Studies, European Studies, and American Studies.
+The academic program focuses heavily on writing and ends with a final research project, the Senior Demonstration.
+The project requires seniors to produce one ten-page paper on a topic of their choosing and complete an oral defense for twenty minutes.

 Mountaineering

-Asheville School has a mountaineering program that participate in backpacking, rock climbing, whitewater kayaking, snow skiing, caving, and mountain biking.
+Asheville School has a mountaineering program where students can participate in backpacking, rock climbing, whitewater kayaking, snow skiing, caving, and mountain biking.
 Many students take mountaineering as an afternoon activity for daily on-campus instruction and practice.
 On-campus facilities include a high-ropes course, an Alpine Tower, a bouldering wall, a swimming pool (for kayak instruction), and 200 acre of forested land with miles of trails for biking and exploring.
-Off-campus trips are frequently offered to places such as Looking Glass Rock in Pisgah National Forest, the Tuckaseegee and French Broad rivers, and the Tsali Recreational area.
-All new students go on at least one overnight camping trip during their first year at Asheville School that introduces students to the school's mountaineering program.
+Pupils go on trips to places such as Looking Glass Rock in Pisgah National Forest, the Tuckasegee and French Broad rivers, and the Tsali Recreational area.
 Early leaders of the outdoors program were mountaineering leaders Pop Hollandsworth and Vince Lee.